 Dr. Adrian Hutber

-Vice President of "Exercise is Medicine" at the American College of Sports Medicine
+Secretary General, "Exercise is Medicine", American College of Sports Medicine

 Dr. Adrian Hutber was appointed Vice President of Exercise is MedicineR at the American College of Sports Medicine (ACSM) in 2008, after serving as the vice president of a fitness corporation and as the Director of the Distance Education Division of the world’s largest physical activity publisher, Human Kinetics.
 Exercise is MedicineR (EIM) is the multi organizational, multi national initiative co founded by the American Medical Association and ACSM – and subsequently coordinated by ACSM – to integrate the scientifically proven benefits of physical activity to prevent and treat chronic disease into the world’s health care systems.